Azure/arc_jumpstart_drops/sample_app/cerebral_genai/_index.md

 ### Note on Deployment Types

 - **Cloud-Based LLM Deployment**: This setup requires minimal resources at the Edge and leverages Azure's robust cloud capabilities for processing and data handling, suitable for scenarios with adequate network connectivity and less stringent data locality requirements.
-- **On-Premises SLM Deployment**: This approach is ideal for environments where the integration with on premises data is requiered and is requieres to have the SLM at the edge.
+- **On-Premises SLM Deployment**: This approach is ideal for environments where the integration with on premises data is required and is requires to have the SLM at the edge.
 It demands more substantial resources but provides enhanced control over data and processes.

 ## Solution Build Steps